richardgaywood/paydata.org/content/sprawlrunners/irl/heat.md

 xxx blah write some intro xxx

-Note thar Heat and Hunted generally (but not always) apply to the team as a whole rather than individual members.
+Note that Heat and Hunted generally (but not always) apply to the team as a whole rather than individual members.

 ## Heat {#heat}